 It really did seem that the band had rediscovered a sense of their musical purpose.
 The new album “Standing On The Shoulder Of Giants” has been hailed by many as a commendable attempt to recover the form they began to lose on “Be Here Now”, which even Noel now recognizes as “only average”.

 They have also formed their own record label, Big Brother, which will be used torelease future Oasis albums and side projects by its various members.
-Furthermore, Noel had recently sworn off drugs and booze, become a father and generally appeared comfortable with his role in the band.
+Furthermore, Noel had recently sworn off drugs and booze with the help of detox program, become a father and generally appeared comfortable with his role in the band.
 With new members Gem and Andy being encouraged to contribute more and more to band, and even Liam beginning to write his own songs, the future seemed once again wide open.
 On Japanese Space Shower TV, Noel stated that “I don’t think it’s wise to plan too far ahead.
 But we’re definitely going to make another album and definitely probably (sic) do another tour after this one.”